jvandemo/ZendService_Oauth2/README.md

     ),
 );

-// Create a new Oauth2.0 client and pass in the config:
+// Create a new Oauth2.0 client and pass in the config
 $client = new Client($config);

 // Let the client build the authorization request for you: